Used Rock Tumblers

-Tumblers made in the early 1970s or older usually have barrels made from a paint can or molded plastic.
+Tumblers made in the early 1970s or older often have barrels made from paint cans or hard plastic.
 These make an enormous amount of noise and usually don’t last very long.
 New, rubber tumbler barrels may not fit these machines or fit them poorly.

 Used Tumbler Supplies